-- Excessive alcohol intake can cause nutrients that are eaten not to be absorbed properly or the person to eat less, thereby putting them at risk for malnutrition.
+- Excessive alcohol intake can cause nutrients that are eaten not to be absorbed properly or the person to eat less, putting them at risk for malnutrition.

 - Finances can also change what your senior feels comfortable buying when they grocery shop.
 Cheaper, less nutritious, foods may become staples instead of often more expensive fresh foods.

 - Functional status can impact what seniors eat as they are less able to shop, prepare and even eat the meals they need for health.
 Fatigue can limit their ability to cook for themselves.
 Grief or depression can also impact their desire to make their own meals or eat alone.

 - Lack of desire for the meals served in the facility or by home delivery.
 Some seniors are often uninterested in the foods they are given or just want to choose their meals.
 When this is not the case, they often refuse to eat.
 Many seniors just want foods they remember or grew up eating which may not be what’s on the menu where they live.
 They may even have lost some of their sense of taste or smell, which could make meals less than satisfying.
 Some may want to cook their own food as they once did.

 Snacks for Seniors

-Some snacks should be tailored to their needs if they have a medical condition such as diabetes or trouble chewing, so be aware of any chronic condition they may have.
+It is important to remember that some snacks should be tailored to their individual needs if they have a medical condition such as diabetes or trouble chewing, so be aware of any chronic condition they may have.

 Snacks that are high in salt, sugar, fat or excess calories without nutrition should be avoided.